 In the second quarter of 2003, the Company announced a series of cost-reduction initiatives.
 The restructure plan included the shutdown of the Company s 200mm production line in Virginia; the discontinuance of certain memory products, including SRAM and TCAM products; and an approximate 10% reduction of the Company s worldwide workforce.
 The Company has substantially completed the restructure plan.
 Through September 2, 2004, the Company had paid essentially all of the severance and other termination benefits and other costs incurred in connection with the restructure plan.
-The credits to restructure in the first quarter of 2005 and 2004 primarily reflect sales of equipment associated with the Company's 200mm production line in Virginia.
+The credit to restructure in the first six months of 2004 primarily reflects sales of equipment associated with the Company s 200mm production line in Virginia.